telerik/ajax-docs/controls/scriptmanager/cdn-support/custom-cdn-provider.md

 <script src="http://my.favorite.cdn/ajaxz/2015.2.826/ListBox/RadListBoxScripts.js" type="text/javascript"></script>
 ````

->note If you are using non-IIS Server configuration might be different.
+>note If you are using non-IIS CDN hosting service configuration might be different.

 # See Also